cornernote/yii2-returnurl/README.md

 - Allows a URL to be consistent with the page the user is viewing, even if they open other tabs.
 - Easily embed return URLs into your links or forms.
-- Handles very long returnUrl values by passing a key in the GET params.
+- Handles very long returnUrl values by passing a token in the GET/POST request data.

 ## Installation